 When these changes are implemented AT will also make planned improvements to some bus and ferry services providing better services to areas in need.

-- Additional off-peak ferry services for West Harbour and Pine Harbour from January 2021 (both to be confirmed)
+- Additional off-peak ferry services for West Harbour from 25 January 2021.

-- Birkenhead ferry timetable changes (to be confirmed)
+- Birkenhead ferry timetable changes from 25 January 2021.

 - Changes to 151X, 171X and 172X bus services from Monday 25 January 2021

 - Introduction of Sunday bus services for 171 from Sunday 24 January 2021

 - Removing 114 bus service from Herald Island from Sunday 24 January 2021.
 New timetable will include an earlier trip to Westgate on weekday mornings